Chris Coelen: Viewership

 Love Is Blind is the top unscripted streaming series of all time, per Nielsen, and the top streaming original series of all time of any genre, in terms of total appearances in the Nielsen Streaming Top Ten.
+In the decade of the 2020s, Love Is Blind was more highly watched than any original series other than Stranger Things and Ozark.

 In 2022, Coelen had two separate series hit #1 on the Netflix US rankings (Love Is Blind and The Ultimatum: Marry or Move On), one of only three producers to accomplish this feat (Shonda Rhimes & Ryan Murphy are the others).
 In 2023, Coelen had two more series hit the #1 ranking on Netflix in the US (Perfect Match and Love Is Blind).

 Coelen's series (Love Is Blind, The Ultimatum and Married at First Sight) spent 145 days combined in Netflix US Top Ten in 2022 - more than the combined output of any other producer, scripted or non-scripted (except for Cocomelon at 147 days).

 Coelen's series had over 550 million combined hours of viewing worldwide on Netflix in 2022, more than any producer other than Shonda Rhimes, Ryan Murphy and the teams behind Ozark, Stranger Things and Wednesday.

 In the first half of 2023, four separate series from Coelen hit the Netflix US Top Five Ranking (Love Is Blind, Perfect Match, The Ultimatum: Queer Love and Netflix's acquisition of Married at First Sight).

 Love Is Blind is the most successful unscripted series in Netflix history, and as of the 18 months leading up to July, 2023, it had spent more days (131) in the Netflix U.S. top 10 than any other original series, scripted or unscripted.
 Nielsen reported Love Is Blind racked up 13.1 billion minutes viewed in 2022, more than any other unscripted series on any platform — digital or linear.
 Coelen's The Ultimatum and Perfect Match rank respectively as the second and third most popular unscripted shows in Netflix history.

 Perfect Match hit Netflix's number one ranking in 37 territories around the world.

-Coelen's Married at First Sight has been Lifetime's #1 rated program since launch, and its companion after show Married at First Sight: Afterparty is the network's second highest-rated show.
-Married at First Sight has out-rated all other programming on the network by 80%.
-Each season of Married at First Sight that Netflix has acquired has hit the US Top Five Rankings.
+Coelen's Married at First Sight debut original season (Season 20) has racked up over 1.8 billion minutes viewed on Peacock, making it one of the platform's highest-reaching original reality programs, up +153% from Season 19.
+Prior to airing on Peacock, Married at First Sight ranked as Lifetime's #1 rated program since launch, out-rating all other programming on the network by 80%, and its companion after show Married at First Sight: Afterparty was the network's second highest-rated show.